boltops-tools/aws-mfa-secure/README.md

 1. Configure `~/.aws/credentials` with `mfa_serial`
 2. Set up bash alias
-3. Use aws cli like normal
+3. Use aws cli like normally would

 ### Configure ~/.aws/credentials with mfa_serial